Our Creative Team.

-Operations / Pianist
+Programming / Pianist

 The incredibly stalwart pianist and musical mind Aidan Boase joined the creative team officially in 2020 - right at the moment when the arts world came to a halt!
 Since then, Aidan has worked to pave a new way forward for the ensemble, dedicated to the creation of new work and exploring bold & engaging repertoire.